Our Mission

 A: Yes.
 The Santa Barbara Unified School District maintains identification of GUSD students as they matriculate into junior high school and high school.

-Q: What is used to determine student placement in compaction or acceleration classes in junior high in the Santa Barbara Unified School District (SBUSD)?
+Q: What is used to determine student placement in compaction math classes in junior high in the Santa Barbara Unified School District (SBUSD)?

 A: SBUSD determines the number of honors courses to offer each year based on the needs of students matriculating into 7th grade and 8th grade.
-Junior High Schools consider results of the Smarter Balanced Assessment, CogAT, achievement tests from districts out of state, and a math performance assessment of their own that they administer.
-Gifted identification, based on CogAT results in Goleta, is no longer a factor that influences class placements in Jr. High.
-Students are now able to self-select into honors courses without gifted identification.
+Junior High Schools consider results of the Smarter Balanced Assessment, CogAT, achievement tests from districts out of state (Gifted identification, based on CogAT results in Goleta, is no longer a factor that influences class placements in Jr. High).

 Q: Does gifted identification influence a student’s ability to take Advance Placement or International Baccalaureate courses in high school?